 They failed to disclose a plan to serve 1,800 VIP patrons for one hour after events, up to 2 am.
 When the State Liquor Authority rolled that back to 1 am, a small victory for neighbors, the press missed arena operators' initial resistance to the change.

-Barclays, LIBOR, and the roof logo
+Barclays, the roof logo and the green roof

 It's not a violation, but it sure looks like cheating.